tomrat247/TomHowell/README.md

 **Data Officer @ St Bedes & St Josephs Catholic College (_January 2018 - December 2019_)**
 - Conducted data collection, processing, and analysis for the 2nd largest Catholic Diocese School in the UK.
 - Provided and maintained systemic data collection for the Local Education Authority in compliance with Education Data collection norms.

+**Project Coordinator @ Unilever (_June 2010 - September 2013_)**
+- Managed a team in small scale production of working prototypes for the Deodorants Division of Unilever, working across major brands like Axe (Lynx), Rexona (Sure) and Dove.
+- Produced samples for Marketing Teams in Europe, America and Russia.
+- Managed several business intelligence systems, including SAP, WMS

 ## Projects
 ### One True View Project